-Trans Fat – Is typically solid at room temperature.
+Trans Fat Oil – This is typically solid at room temperature.
 Trans fats are mostly artificially created with partial hydrogenation, which is a way of converting liquids to solids.
 Common products with trans fats include margarine and shortening.

-Monounsaturated Fat – Is liquid at room temperature.
-This fat is naturally occurring in many foods such as olives, nuts, nut butters, and avocado.
+Monounsaturated Fat Oil – Is liquid at room temperature.
+This fat is naturally occurring in many foods such as olives, nuts, nut butter, and avocado.

 Add to this concern – GRAINS – and we have several oils that we might consider using over others.
-In the chart (above) you can see a comparison of oils and fat content which might guide you when considering which oils to cook with in your kitchen.
-For me — I’m allergic to peanuts, so eliminating peanut oil is first on my list.
+In the chart (above) you can see a comparison of oils and fat content which might guide you when considering which oils to cook within your kitchen.
+I’m allergic to peanuts, so eliminating peanut oil is first on my list.
 Then grain oils include corn and soy.
 Dairy is butter, so that must be eliminated because of my diet.
 If you are a vegetarian you might eliminate animal fats as well.
 This leaves several choices for my own kitchen which might work in your kitchen also.
 Choosing my favorite tasting oils out of the healthier common choices in the chart above makes sense.
-I prefer sunflower seed oil, olive oil, and coconut oil (see the oils from left to right in the top photo seen in the beautiful Perigord Tumblers from LaRochere).
+I prefer sunflower seed oil, olive oil, and coconut oil.

 Other Cooking Oils to Try